rapidsai/rapids-cmake/docs/cpm.rst

 The JSON format is a root object that contains the ``packages`` object.

-The ``packages`` object contains a key/value map of all supported packages where the key is the case sensitive name of the project and the value is a ``project`` object, as seen in this example:
+The ``packages`` object contains a key/value map of all supported packages where the key is the case-sensitive name of the project and the value is a ``project`` object, as seen in this example:

 .. literalinclude:: /packages/example_all_fields.json